Improving your project with SBT

 )

-Scalastyle has a slightly different approach to configuration - it uses scalastyle-config.xml file.
-We can generate it with sbt scalastyleGenerateConfig command and then edit to our heart’s content.
+Scalastyle has a slightly different approach to configuration - it uses the scalastyle-config.xml file.
+We can generate it with the sbt scalastyleGenerateConfig command and then edit it to our heart’s content.
 Once we’re done we can check style with sbt scalastyle.

-If you’re as crazy for quality as I am you would like a build to fail if a style is not up to standards.
+If you’re as crazy about quality as I am, you may want the build to fail if the style is not up to standard.
 You can achieve that by configuring:

 import org.scalastyle.sbt.ScalastylePlugin._